lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     * number of bits for FCN (N) for each Rule ID value

-    * size of MIC and algorithm for its computation, for each Rule ID, if different from the default CRC32.
+    * size of RCS and algorithm for its computation, for each Rule ID, if different from the default CRC32.
 Byte fill-up with zeroes or other mechanism, to be specified.

     * Retransmission Timer duration for each Rule ID value, if applicable to the SCHC F/R mode